D99-1/Reminders-App/docs/BuildAPK.md

 # Requirements
 To get started, you will need 2 things:
-Any machine that can support windows and NodeJS
+Any machine that can support windows/macos and NodeJS

 A android emulator or a phisical android device